telekom/pubsub-horizon-polaris/README.md

 ## Documentation

-Read more about the software architecture and the general process flow of Horizon Galaxy in [docs/architecture.md](docs/architecture.md).
+Read more about the software architecture and the general process flow of Horizon Polaris in [docs/architecture.md](docs/architecture.md).

 ## Contributing